Student Travel Medicine

 International SOS provides emergency and support services for Princeton’s international travelers.
 Before you go, it’s a good idea to register with ISOS and to carry your card while traveling.
 You may print an ISOS card here.

-Coverage is provided by Nationwide Insurance in conjunction with International SOS.
+Coverage is provided by Starr in conjunction with International SOS.
 There is NO enrollment required and there is NO separate ID card.
 Simply utilize your International SOS Membership card.